netrisai/docs/tutorials/aws-deploy-softgate.rst

 Static route for AWS VPC Subnet in Netris Controller
 ----------------------------------------------------

-In the previous step, we added the AWS VPC CIDR block into Netris IPAM.
-However, Netris Softgate creates a blackhole route for each subnet.
-This means that Softgate will not be able to reach EC2 instances in other Availability Zones (AZs).
-To prevent this from happening, we need to create a static route in Netris.
+We need to create route entry in Netris.
 The prefix for the route will be the AWS VPC CIDR block, and the next-hop will be the default gateway of Netris Softgate EC2.

 Here are the steps to create the static route: